 Photo Courtesy of The Boulders

 It’s been called “The Beverly Hills of the Southwest” and “a desert version of Miami’s South Beach.”
 Scottsdale is fancy, yes.
 It’s also stimulating, creative, and rugged.
-There’s a reason Frank Lloyd Wright set up shop here in 1937.
-It’s the same reason artists have been flocking to the city ever s…ince—for inspiration.
+The area's singular beauty is why Frank Lloyd Wright set up shop here in 1937.
+It’s the same reason artists have been flocking t…o the city ever since—for inspiration.
 And most of it comes from the Sonoran Desert, one of the world’s most diverse ecosystems.

 read before you go